Ravencentric/archivefile/README.md

     archive.write("bar.txt") # write bar.txt to archive
 ```

-Refer to the [api reference](https://ravencentric.github.io/archivefile/api-reference/archivefile/) for more details.
+Refer to the [API reference](https://ravencentric.github.io/archivefile/api-reference/archivefile/) for more details.

 ## Docs